 10 days Itinerary for Lahaul Spiti Road trip

-Ask anyone in India, which is your dream destination, and for sure majority will say road trip to Leh Ladakh and only few will answer Lahaul Spiti.
+Ask anyone in India, which is your dream destination, and for the sure, the majority will say road trip to Leh Ladakh and only a few will answer Lahaul Spiti.
 A year back; the same notation was true for us too.
-So, we did both a 13-day road trip to Leh Ladakh and 10 day Lahaul Spiti road trip.
+So, we did both a 13-day road trip to Leh Ladakh and a 10 day Lahaul Spiti road trip.
 Honestly, both the God lands left us speechless and Lahaul Spiti valley became our favorite.
-It is raw, lesser commercialized, lesser densely populated and more enigmatic than Leh Ladakh; where only wind and water play at their best to carve and decorate the valley.
+It is raw, lesser commercialized, lesser densely populated, and more enigmatic than Ladakh – land of high passes; where only wind and water play at their best to carve and decorate the valley.

 The word “Spiti” means middle land between India and Tibet.
 So, Spiti Valley is the extension of mesmerizing landscapes of Tibet with challenging terrains and adventurous hairpin bend roads everywhere.
 The place has calming vibes and also can see the perfect combination of Hindu and Buddhist culture.
 A true tourist or traveler, photographer, and adventurist cannot delight his eyes and soul just by traveling through this mystical land once.
 Indeed, he will long for more and start planning his next visit.
 Take a second visit and still, you will feel the valley is new and it will be exactly like a first visit.

-Total time to reach Kaza in Spiti Valley from Delhi: 17 -18 hrs.
-We advise to break this journey into 3 days and halt at first Chandigarh or Mandi and if not here in-between, then Manali.
+The total time to reach Kaza in Spiti Valley from Delhi 17 -18 hrs.
+We advise you to break this journey into 3 days and halt at first Chandigarh or Mandi and if not here in-between, then Manali.

 Best time to take Lahaul Spiti Road Trip

 The best time to do Lahaul Spiti road trip circuit starting from Manali and exiting at Shimla is between June-September.
-During this period both Rohtang Pass (opens in May) and Kunzum Pass (opens in June) gets functional.
+During this period both Rohtang Pass (opens in May) for which you need Rohtang Pass Permit and Kunzum Pass (opens in June) get functional.
 Whereas the other route via Shimla till Kaza is open throughout the year.
-Travelling in winters to the valley is extremely adventurous but surely tough too.
-For month wise details, you can refer the article here.
+Traveling to Spiti Valley in winters to the valley is extremely adventurous but surely tough too.

 Itinerary for Lahaul Spiti Road trip